+192.168.1.256 – 192.168.l.256 is a private IP address that is used as a default gateway address to log in as an admin to router settings.
+TP-Link, Huawei, NetGear, Arris, and Zyxel are among the companies assigning these numbers.
+You can manage all router/modem settings directly through the Web GUI, including managing the SSID and password for your wireless network, as well as DSL, ADSL, and LAN settings.
 Ever Wondered about this Internet Protocol?
 Then You are at the right place to know the actual things in a quite informal way.
 If you have ever tried setting up a router at your home/office, you might notice that all the network addresses are more similar, such as 192.168.1.256 and 192.168.l0.1.
-But what might be the reason for using these particular IP Address instead of other !!?
+But what might be the reason for using these particular IP Addresses instead of others!!?
 Without wasting much of our time let me dig out with the actual basics.
 All internet-enabled devices don’t have the unique Internet Protocol(IP).
 If there is one we might fall for the shortage of those addresses.

 To access the admin panel hit the link below:

 Why exactly do we use 192.168.1.256 for small private networks:

 Long Ago, back in 1996, the team of IETF(Internet Engineering Tak Force) sorted out some things after their hours of discussion and one of them is “They thought to give away only a range of IPV4 Address for internal purposes” i.e IP’S between a particular range is given to the devices within closed networks such that this range of IPs is not available for Public Usage.

 Public addresses are issued by your internet service provider.
 Your router assigns an internal IP address to each of the devices connected to the network so that we can identify the devices connected to a closed group.
 For Example, If 3 systems are connected to your Home Router it assigns an internal address to each of the devices just to identify them.

 What is IPV4 Address?